Would you trust advice from a business book – or the Web?

 The Unlucky Ones

-There were approximately 6.3 Million new business set up in the USA in 2015 (according to the Kauffman Index).
+There was approximately 6.3 Million new business set up in the USA in 2015 (according to the Kauffman Index).
 That means that at least 4.7 Million businesses failed – more than the entire population of Ireland (men, women and children – 2013 census)!
 Why?
 Probably because the owners had no idea of what they were doing and didn’t have a plan – the type of person that Chris is suggesting should go for it.

 The Lucky Ones

 But wait!
 The businesses that featured in his book succeeded – didn’t they?
-Yes – some of them certainly did but when you have over 6 million people starting business it’s inevitable that a proportion will strike it lucky.
+Yes – some of them certainly did but when you have over 6 million people starting a business it’s inevitable that a proportion will strike it lucky.
 For example, Chris talks about two designers who put up a one-page website and woke up the following morning to their first sale.
 That’s not just lucky – that’s close to a miracle.

 And that’s the problem.
 He’s building a strategy on the results of people who’ve been very lucky.
 That’s not to say that some of them aren’t extremely talented, hard-working and clever.
 After all, they developed and sold things that people wanted.
 However, the results are not repeatable.
 If you were to do exactly what they did would you be successful too?
 I wouldn’t bet my life savings on it.